-PART II: PRIVATE/COMMERCIAL & RESIDENTIAL DEVELOPMENTS AND SUBDIVISIONS THROUGHOUT THE STATE OF ALASKA
+PART II: PRIVATE RESIDENTIAL SUBDIVISION DEVELOPMENTS, THROUGHOUT THE STATE OF ALASKA

-Part II of this GP, PRIVATE/COMMERCIAL RESIDENTIAL DEVELOPMENTS AND SUBDIVISIONS, authorizes the placement of dredged and/or fill material into waters of the U.S. for private or commercial residential developments and subdivision projects in rural Alaska.
-Excluded areas include the Anchorage Municipality and the City and Borough of Juneau.
+Part II of this GP, authorizes the placement of dredged and/or fill material into a maximum of five acres of wetlands for private residential subdivision developments in the state of Alaska.
+Excluded areas include the Municipality of Anchorage and the City and Borough of Juneau.

-Private Residential development is defined as the construction of a dwelling; a place of residence; or a person's fixed, permanent, and principal home for legal purposes.
+Private Residential Subdivision development is defined as the construction of a dwelling; a place of residence; or a person's fixed, permanent, and principal home for legal purposes.
 Residential development also includes work performed in association with site preparation such as fill pads, the installation of underground utilities, or on-site septic/sewer systems, and driveway construction.